 Unfortunately, human interference has put a large number of Africa’s native species at risk.
-The sheer scale of poaching continues to be the biggest threat to the survival of endangered species in Africa, with an estimated 40,000 African Elephants believed to have been killed in a single year.
+The sheer scale of poaching continues to be the biggest threat to the survival of endangered species in Africa, with an estimated 40,000 African elephants believed to have been killed in a single year.

 Eco2greetings recently created a resource containing six success stories of animals that have bounced back from near-extinction, so we thought we’d expand on this with a look at the African animal species that are making a comeback of their own.

-The Black Rhino
+1. The Black Rhino

-In the 1960s, it is estimated that there were around 70,000 Black Rhinos in Africa, but due to poaching and habitat loss, the Black Rhino has seen the most drastic population decline of all the rhino species.
-There are now about 3,725 Black Rhinos left in the wild.
+In the 1960s, it is estimated that there were around 70,000 black rhinos in Africa, but due to poaching and habitat loss, the black rhino has seen the most drastic population decline of all the rhino species.
+There are now about 3725 black rhinos left in the wild.

-The Mountain Gorilla
+2. The Mountain Gorilla

-There are now only approximately 700 Mountain Gorillas in the world and that is only thanks to park authorities in Uganda, Rwanda and the Democratic Republic of Congo, who do tireless work protecting and managing the gorilla’s habitat and population.
+There are now only approximately 1000 mountain gorillas in the world and that is only thanks to park authorities in Uganda, Rwanda and the Democratic Republic of Congo, who do tireless work protecting and managing the gorilla’s habitat and population.

-The Echo Parakeet
+3. The Echo Parakeet

-The island of Mauritius, located in the Indian Ocean but part of the continent of Africa, was once home to thousands of Echo Parakeets.
+The island of Mauritius, located in the Indian Ocean but part of the continent of Africa, was once home to thousands of echo parakeets.
 However, by the 1980s, there were only a dozen parakeets left on the island due to the destruction of the forests in which they thrived.

-The African Elephant
+4. The African Elephant

-The African Elephant has been hunted for centuries and is still under threat.
+The African elephant has been hunted for centuries and is still under threat.
 There is still demand for ivory in parts of Asia and this is contributing to the poaching problem.
 Kenya was one of the most affected areas where as much as 85 percent of the population was wiped out between 1973 and 1989.